Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,393.7,421.md

 ### Transcript

-> so I've been working on decorating Caves specifically where I put stuff like stalagmites static tights some lights things like roots coming from the roof stuff like that like I had just done in this cave this is a cave that I have just finished at least for now so I'll
+> so I've been working on decorating Caves specifically where I put stuff like stalagmites static tights some lights things like roots coming from the roof stuff like that like I had just done in this cave this is a cave that I have just finished at least for now so I'll be moving on to an another one can I